TechAtNYU/Resources/Tech@NYU/README.md

 [Tech@NYU](http://www.techatnyu.org/) - Who are we?
 ==================================================

 Tech@NYU is growing the technology culture in New York City.

-Tech@NYU was created in Fall 2009 to connect technical and non-technical NYU students interested in building technology startups.
+We were created in Fall 2009 to connect technical and non-technical NYU students interested in building technology startups.
 Incubated with the help of the NYU Stern Berkley Center for Entrepreneurship & Innovation, Tech@NYU held its first event in October 2009 to help students form teams for the Stern Business Plan Competition.

 Events
 -------------------